POETRY READING EVENT

 with Cathryn Hankla

-from her new book, Return to a Certain Region of Consciousness: New & Selected Poems with musical interludes and some poetry reading as well by Grant Kittrell
+Return to a Certain Region of Consciousness: New & Selected Poems with musical interludes and some poetry reading as well by Grant Kittrell

-Saturday, September 13
+Saturday, September 13th

 4-6PM

+FREE, but this is a limited seating event and you must register online!
 This event will be limited to a group of approximately 25 people.

 Born in the Appalachian mountain town of Richlands, Virginia, Cathryn Hankla is professor emerita of English & creative writing, Hollins University, where she spent most of her academic career.
-She directed the Jackson Center for Creative Writing, twice chaired the English & Creative Writing Department, and has served as Poetry Editor of The Hollins Critic (since 1996).
+She directed the Jackson Center for Creative Writing, twice chaired the English & Creative Writing Department, and has served as Poetry Editor of The Hollins Critic (1996-2023).
 She was appointed Jackson Professor of Creative Writing 2012-2014.

 Hankla has published sixteen books in multiple genres, including IMMORTAL STUFF (prose poems), NOT XANADU (poetry), LOST PLACES: On Losing and Finding Home (a memoir in essays), GALAXIES (poetry), GREAT BEAR (poetry), FORTUNE TELLER MIRACLE FISH (stories), and A BLUE MOON IN POORWATER (novel).
 Her poetry ranges through forms, received and invented, including prose poems.
 Her writing has been awarded the James Boatwright III Poetry Prize, a PEN Syndicated Fiction Prize, a Virginia Commission for the Arts grant in poetry, and artist's fellowships here and abroad to Malta, Spain, and France.